Generalized Bogomolov Inequalities: Bogomolov Pairs

-\begin{proposition} Let $X$ be a complex projective manifold.
+\begin{proposition} Let $X$ be a complex smooth projective variety.
 Then for any classes the pair $(\eta,\alpha_1 \cdots \alpha_{d-2})$ is a Bogomolov pair.
 In other words, Conjecture \ref{conj:HRimpliesBG} holds when $\eta_{d-2}$ is a product of classes in $\Amp^1(X)$, and in particular when $X$ is a projective threefold. \end{proposition}

 \begin{proof}

 When the classes $\alpha_1,\ldots,\alpha_{d-2}\in\Amp^1(X)$ are rational, the result is a consequence of \cite[Theorem 3.4]{Langer}.
 In general, we can approximate the classes $\alpha_i$ by rational ones and use \cref{lem:limitBog}. \end{proof}